Sign up for Funding Circle newsletter!

 Note: A line of credit is structured so you pay back what you borrow (plus interest) over the course of six to 12 months.
 This can help when it comes to budgeting payments over time.
 On the other hand, if you don’t pay off your business credit card in full each month, you may find yourself racking up debt due to overwhelmingly high APRs.

 There are several key differences between a line of credit and term loan.

-Use case: A line of credit offers flexibility and is ideal for keeping your cash flow afloat.
+Use case: A line of credit offers flexibility and is ideal for keeping your cash flow in a good place.
 If you own a seasonal business, a business line of credit could help you cover payroll during the slow season or purchase inventory to gear up for the busy season.
-However, depending on a line of credit to cover a specific long term business investments just isn’t sustainable.
-A good rule of thumb is to use a term loan for bigger and more specific needs like large equipment purchases, hiring new employees, or refinancing your debt.
+However, depending on a line of credit to cover specific long term business investments just isn’t sustainable.
+A good rule of thumb is to use a term loan for bigger and more specific needs.

 Funding Circle and our network of partner lenders are here to help you find the financing that’s right for you.
 Business lines of credit are incredibly flexible as you can draw out funds when you need to, and only pay interest for the money you borrow.
 As you repay what you have drawn, your line of credit will replenish and can be tapped again.

 If you need business capital, consider taking a few minutes to apply for a business line of credit with Funding Circle today.

 Louis DeNicola is the president of LD Money Media LLC and an experienced finance writer who specializes in credit, personal finance, and small business finance.
 Within the small business sphere, he helps business owners understand their financing options, cash flow management, business credit, and taxes.
 In addition to Funding Circle, you can find his work on BlueVine, Credit Karma, Experian, Wirecutter, and Lending Tree.